 The Big Show

-It was hard to tell exactly how long she sat there.
+There was no telling how long she stayed put, bewildered by the sameness of it all.
 But as she did, it gave her time to sort through the confusion.
-Her senses took over, starting with the sense of sight.
-It was difficult to determine how far away they were, but she noticed lights off in the distance.
-The longer she stared, the more visible they became.
-Eventually, she realized it was a brilliant string of dark blue bulbs partially illuminating the night.
-Now her sense of smell kicked in, and the familiar aroma of popcorn was evident, along with cotton candy, caramel apples, hot dogs, and fried dough.
+Eventually her senses took over, starting with the sense of smell.
+The familiar aroma of popcorn became evident first, followed by cotton candy, caramel apples, hot dogs, and fried dough.
+Following these fragrances, she noticed lights up ahead, though they were not bright enough to determine the distance.
+The longer she stared, the more visible they grew until she recognized it was a string of dark blue bulbs partially illuminating the night.

-At the same time she couldn't shake the feeling that something was wrong, quite possibly something sinister.
-She wasn't sure why she felt this way, or where these feelings were coming from.
-Music started playing from somewhere up ahead, and again it sounded strangely familiar.
+At the same time she couldn't shake the feeling something was wrong, quite possibly something sinister.
+Music began to play from somewhere up ahead, and again it sounded strangely familiar.

 Then, all at once, everything made sense.